-A gesture recognizer that looks for a touch event that moves around the screen.
+A gesture recognizer that interprets a touch event that moves around the screen.

 - watchOS 3.0+

 In watchOS, a pan gesture must track exactly one touch event, but that touch event may move freely.
 Pan gestures are often used to drag content around a given area.